All Episodes

 You have the beginning of a planetary culture with Arnold Schwarzenegger and Madonna.

-Oh my God, that's the culture of the future!
+Oh my God, that's the culture of the future.

-The European Union, NAFTA, gigantic trade blocks that are going to gradually create a planetary commercial system.
+And we have the beginnings of huge trade blocks, the European Union, NAFTA, gigantic trade blocks that are going to gradually create a planetary commercial system.

-Now eventually, you exhaust the power of a planet.
+Now eventually you exhaust the power of a planet.

-Now this does not mean getting a sun tan in an afternoon.
+Now this does not mean getting a suntan in an afternoon.

 This means having starships by which you can simply grab pieces of your sun and put them in your gas tank.